-In John's gospel, Nicodemus comes to Jesus at night.
-He does not see who Jesus truly is.
+In John's gospel, Nicodemus comes to Jesus at night; he does not see who Jesus truly is.
 Jesus speaks of the time in the desert when the Israelites were bitten by snakes.
 Moses put a brass snake on a pole and the Israelites who had been bitten looked at it and were cured.
 This is a sign that Jesus would be lifted up on a cross for all to see.
 Jesus has come into the world as a sign of God's saving love.
 His crucifixion shows just how boundless God's love and mercy are.
 Our work as Christians is to witness to God's love and mercy to the world.
 Indeed, all creation is the result of God's love embodied in Christ.

-In his encyclical Laudato Si': On Care for Our Common Home, Pope Francis stresses the necessity of awareness of God as the creator of all life.
-Part of the work of witnessing to God's love and care for all living things is treating our beautiful earth as a precious gift from our Creator.
-Just as the Israelites were healed when they gazed upon the brass serpent, we can be healed by looking for signs of God's love in nature, in people, in society and working for healing in all these areas, especially for lands and peoples devastated by climate change.
-For example, Girl Scout troops around the USA are boycotting their annual cookie sale because the cookies contain palm oil.
-Palm oil plantations cause vast deforestation and many use child labor.
-These young women are doing their part to heal the earth.
+In his encyclical Laudato Si', Pope Francis stresses the necessity of awareness of God as the creator of all life.
+Part of the work of witnessing to God's love and care for all living things is treating our beautiful earth as a precious gift from our creator.
+Just as the Israelites were healed when they gazed upon the brass serpent, we can be healed by looking for signs of God's love in nature, in people, and in society.
+We can work for healing in all these areas, especially for lands and peoples devastated by climate change.

 What is each of us doing to "care for our common home"?